minhkashyu/voting-app/README.md

 # Build a Voting App

 A Free Code Camp Dynamic Web Application Project.
-A Full Stack Javascript App using Node, Express, Passport, MongoDB and React/Redux.
+A Full Stack Javascript App using Node, Express, Passport, MongoDB, React/Redux and Bootstrap.

 This is the React client side of the Fullstack App.
 The server side can be found at https://github.com/minhkashyu/voting-app-backend.